crissyfield/wordpress-heic-to-jpeg/readme.txt

 Convert HEIC images to JPEG format when upload to the Media Library.

+HEIC is the file format name Apple has chosen for the "High Efficiency Image Format" (HEIF) standard.
+HEIF offers better compression than JPEG, so it takes up less storage space, while maintaining the same visual quality.
+The format has been used by default since iOS 11, i.e. for images sent through the Messages app or when exporting.

+This plugin adds HEIC/HEIF support to Wordpress by transparently converting the uploaded image to JPEG.

-This requires ImageMagick 7.0.8-46 or above to be installed on the server.
+Note: ImageMagick 7.0.8-46 or above is required to be installed on the server.

 == Installation ==